 08 of 10

 Mumbai isn't called "Maximum City" for nothing.
 The most cosmopolitan city in India, it's where east really meets west.
 It's a city of extreme contrasts, including rich and poor living side by side in towering apartment buildings and slums.
 Mumbai is frustratingly overpopulated and congested, and it can take a long time to travel even short distances.
-People hang out of the overcrowded local trains and ride on their roofs.
+People hang out of the overcrowded local trains (and sometimes ride on their roofs).
 Yet, keeping with the contrasts, Mumbai is undoubtedly one of the safest and most hassle-free cities in India.
 Women can travel alone in auto rickshaws late at night.
 Taxis and auto rickshaws also go by the meter (rare in India).
-And, the men in Mumbai are relatively well behaved.Continue to 9 of 10 below.
+And, the men in Mumbai are relatively well-behaved.
+It's an expensive city though, so be prepared to get much less bang for your buck, particularly in regards to accommodations!
+Here's a handy Mumbai city and travel guide to help you plan your trip.
+You can also take a look at daily life in Mumbai.Continue to 9 of 10 below.

 09 of 10

-India's north east region is growing in popularity as a tourist destination and has much unspoilt natural beauty.
+India's Northeast region is growing in popularity as a tourist destination and has much unspoiled natural beauty and tribal culture to offer.
 However, travel there can be draining due to poor road connectivity, and lack of infrastructure and facilities for tourists.
-Find out more: North East India: What to Know Before You Go.
+Here's what to know before you go to Northeast India.

 10 of 10

 Tamil Nadu is mentioned here not because of the issues tourists face, but rather the lack of them.
 Despite being one of the most tourist-friendly states in India, it doesn't feature on as many itineraries as it should.
 I spent 10 days traveling alone in Tamil Nadu, taking local buses, and it wasn't long before I unconsciously started letting my guard down.
 I felt that at ease.
 It was such a welcome change not to be pestered all the time or made to feel like a sex object.
-I wasn't photographed, except by domestic male tourists on vacation from other states.
+I wasn't photographed, except by male Indian tourists on vacation from northern states.
 In fact, locals asked me to take pictures of them!
 There are a couple of things to keep in mind though.
 Tamil Nadu has a conservative culture, albeit one that's more respectful to women, so do dress and behave appropriately.
 In addition, auto rickshaw drivers in Chennai are notorious for being rude and not using meters.
+Here are the top tourist places to visit in Tamil Nadu.